-Both in terms of bilateral trade and direct investments, Canada is Switzerland’s second most important economic partner in the Americas.
+In terms of bilateral trade and direct investments, Canada is Switzerland’s second most important economic partner in the Americas.
 In multilateral forums, the policies the two countries adopt tend to coincide, leading to mutually beneficial cooperation.
-As a member of the G8 and of the G20, Canada plays a major role in questions of interest to Switzerland, i.e. international finance and taxation issues.
+As a member of the G7 and of the G20, Canada plays a major role in questions of interest to Switzerland, particularly international finance and taxation issues.

 Bilateral relations Switzerland–Canada